DAWZayas/FoodPlus/README.md

 # FOOD PLUS

 ## Description:

-It is a web application of a restaurant where you can book a table or have food delivered.
+It's a web application for a restaurant where you can book a table or do food delivery.

 ## Content:

-This application has two big purposes:
+This application have two big purposes:

-* Book a table:
+* **Book a table:**
-    * Users needn't be signed.
+    * Users can book a table.
     * Users can choose the table they want.
 However, previously they must complete a form, where they select the number of people to eat.
-In this way, our application can show them the appropriate tables.

-* 	Have food delivered (In this part there are two options):
+* **Have food delivered:**
 	* **Select a menu**:
-		* There are different menus, it depends on the hour.
-		* This menus are closed.

-	* **Select differents courses**:
-	    * Users can select all courses they want.
+		* Can select menu to see all his properties and items.
-	    * Not all products aviable in the restaurant can be sent.

 ## Other aspects:
 * Information regarding nutritional allergies is aviable for consumers.
 * People who sign into application can enjoy sales.
-* A worker of the restaurant has a user with permission to change things like: tables position, offers, menus, ...
+* A worker of the restaurant has a user with permission to change things like: , offers, menus, manage testimonials, manage booking...
+* In the booking, user can request that the food be served at the required time.

 ## Authors:

-David Correa y Julián Peñaranda.
+Julián Peñaranda.